Paracaspase: "Type 1"

 The "type 1" paracaspases are characterized by a MALT1-like domain composition with a death domain, immunoglobulin-like domains and a caspase-like domain.
 The "type 1" paracaspases first originated sometime before the last common ancestor of the bilaterans and cnidaria, indicating that "type 1" paracaspases originated during the ediacaran period.
 The jawed vertebrates (starting from sharks) have 3 paralogs: PCASP1, PCASP2 and PCASP3.
 PCASP3 is the ancestral copy and can be found in all deuterostomes, like sea urchin, lancelets, tunicates and lampreys (a non-jawed vertebrate).
 Notably, mammals have lost PCASP2 and PCASP3 and only have PCASP1 (MALT1).
 The non-deuterostome invertebrate type 1 paracaspase closest related to PCASP3 can surprisingly be found in molluscs, which could indicate that there were 2 paralog type 1 paracaspases present in the first bilaterans (like in cnidarians), and that different bilateran lineages have kept one or the other paralog.

 Known functions

 Amoebas

 The paracaspase in Dictyostelium seems to regulate osmotic stress tolerance by vacuolar expansion.

 Animals

 Paracaspase in animals has mostly been studied in humans and mice (see: MALT1), where it plays a major role in several pro-inflammatory pathways in innate- and adaptive- immunity.
 The distantly related zebrafish PCASP3 show conserved MALT1-like activity in NF-kappaB activation and protease substrate specificity, indicating that these functions were present in the last common ancestor of the three vertebrate paracaspase paralogs.
+There are also indications that paracaspase is involved in immune- and NF-κB signaling also in invertebrates.